 Multiple family residential units.
-A structure containing three or more attached dwelling units in any vertical or horizontal arrangement.
+A structure containing three five or more attached dwelling units in any vertical or horizontal arrangement and located on a single lot or parcel.
 See also Townhouse.

 Native vegetation.
 Any vegetation native to the Portland metropolitan area or listed on the Metro Native Plant list as adopted by Metro Council resolution.